 Female representation at SO level and above is below female representation in the economically active population.
-In 2020 female representation in the senior civil service remained lower than that in the GB civil service ($44.7\%^3$).
+In 2021 female representation in the senior civil service remained lower than that in the GB civil service ($45.7\%^3$).
 The limitations of comparing the composition of the NICS to contextual figures are detailed in Appendix 1.

-See Appendix 3 for a composition breakdown of each analogous grade.
+1See Appendix 3 for a composition breakdown of each analogous grade.
 This includes individual information for EOII, EOI, Grade 7 and Grade 6.
 See Appendix 4 for details of analogous grade.
+2Sufficiently detailed data is only available for Prison Grades from 2012 onwards.